pdn4kd/pdn4kd.github.io/_posts/2019-10-14-celestial_bombing.markdown

 |2019|Moon|Beresheet|First for both Israel and a private company|
 |2019|Moon|Vikram|Fairly low speed crash due to almost landing successfully|

 Notes: Information on the fates of the ambiguous lunar orbiters (if it exists) would be greatly appreciated.
 No Martian orbiter is included, as it is unclear that any have yet crashed.
+It's possible that Soviet or ESA Venus orbiters should be included, though I know little about them.